-The interior of the Project will house a mix of student-oriented program including lounge, study, meeting, and leadership spaces in combination with student services spaces for departments such as the student health center, registration and advising, financial aid, career services, and admissions and recruitment.
-In addition to providing new spaces, the design places emphasis on the shared culture of the Cal Maritime community with design elements that include the Wall of Honor, display spaces for Cal Maritime history and achievement, a veterans center, and a plethora of meeting rooms and informal social spaces.
+In addition to providing fresh new spaces, the design emphasizes the shared culture of the Cal Maritime community with design elements that include the Wall of Honor, display spaces for Cal Maritime history and achievement, and a plethora of meeting rooms and informal social spaces.

 Funding Source: Primarily State Revenue Bonds (SRB)